TinyWebEx/AutomaticSettings/README.md

 If you do so, you can use two CSS classes:
 * You can use the CSS class `.mobile-incompatible` to mark options that are not compatible with Android/mobile devices.
-* You can use the CSS class `.firefox-only` to mark options that are only compatible with the Mozilla Firefox browser.
+* You can use the CSS class `.firefox-only` to mark options that are only compatible with the Mozilla Firefox browser.  **This does _not_ include Thunderbird
+* You can use the CSS class `.mozilla-only` to mark options that are only compatible with the Mozilla products like Mozilla Firefox and Thunderbird.

 ## API note